 Add in leaky boobs, belly fat, and a fussy baby, and… well, it’s obvious that having sex after childbirth is challenging to say the least.
 As a board-certified OB/GYN, I give my patients the okay to have sexual intercourse (vaginally) six weeks after delivery.
 I may ask them to wait longer depending on if their vaginal tears have healed, or if they are still having postpartum vaginal discharge.

-2. Sex can be painful.
 Estrogen levels drop after having a baby, meaning your vagina will be dry, making sex hurt.
 Breastfeeding can cause this to happen as well.
 The solution?
 Use lube.
-Astroglide can make sexual activity more comfortable.
+ASTROGLIDE can make sexual activity more comfortable.

 Images are for illustrative purposes only.